>

 At 9.00am we come together for our group activities, and we start with a session of dough disco.
 In this session the children manipulate playdough to their favourite music building the muscles in their hands, arms and shoulders and using cross body movements.
 Crossing the midline is vital to development especially in the skills that require using both sides of the body together, such as putting on shoes and socks, writing and cutting.

 As the morning comes to an end we come together again for our daily dose of phonics.
-We start our phonics journey with lots of rhyming and alliteration games as well practicing to discriminate different environmental sounds.
+We start our phonics journey with lots of rhyming and alliteration games as well practicing to distinguish between different environmental sounds.
 Once the children are ready we will introduce our Phase 2 letter sounds.

-At lunchtime, the children take the walk through the school to The Refectory where they are served with a hot and nutritious meal.
+At lunchtime, the children take the walk through the school to The Refectory where they are served a hot and nutritious meal.

-Our tea-time club starts at 3.30pm where each day the children are treated to a different daily focus before sitting down with their friends for tea.
+Our tea-time club starts at 15:30 where each day the children are treated to a different daily focus before sitting down with their friends for tea.